Entropy of convex functions on $R^d$: Proofs

 \subsection{Scaling}

-In this subsection, we prove two lemmas, through which we can reduce a problem on an arbitrary closed convex set with non-empty interior to a problem on a closed convex set contained in $[0,1]^d$ with volume at least $1/d!$. \begin{lemma}[Boxing a Convex Set] Every {compact} convex set $\Omega$ in $\R^d$ with a non-empty interior can be enclosed in a closed rectangular box of volume $d!|\Omega|$, and contains a convex polytope of at most $2d$ vertices and volume at least $|\Omega|/d!$, where $|\Omega|$ stands for the Lebesgue measure of $\Omega$. \end{lemma}
+In this subsection, we prove two lemmas, through which we can reduce a problem on an arbitrary closed convex set with non-empty interior to a problem on a closed convex set contained in $[0,1]^d$ with volume at least $1/d!$.

+\begin{lemma}[Boxing a Convex Set] Every compact convex set $\Omega$ in $\R^d$ with a non-empty interior can be enclosed in a closed rectangular box of volume $d!|\Omega|$, and contains a convex polytope of at most $2d$ vertices and volume at least $|\Omega|/d!$, where $|\Omega|$ stands for the Lebesgue measure of $\Omega$. \end{lemma}

 \begin{proof} We use induction on $d$ to show that we can find positive numbers $h_1, h_2, \ldots, h_d$ such that $\Omega$ is contained in a rectangular box of size $h_1\times h_2\times \cdots\times h_d$, and contains a convex polytope of at most $2d$ vertices with volume at least $\frac1{d!}\cdot h_1\times h_2\times \cdots\times h_d$.